-This management's report relates to Richelieu Hardware Ltd.'s consolidated operating results and cash flows for the first quarter ended February 29, 2012 in comparison with the first quarter ended February 28, 2011, as well as the Company's financial position at those dates.
-This report should be read in conjunction with the unaudited consolidated financial statements and accompanying notes for the first quarter of 2012 as well as the analysis and notes to the audited consolidated financial statements appearing in the 2011 Annual Report.
+This management's report relates to Richelieu Hardware Ltd.'s consolidated operating results and cash flows for the third quarter and first nine months ended August 31, 2012 in comparison with the third quarter and first nine months ended August 31, 2011, as well as the Company's financial position at those dates.
+This report should be read in conjunction with the unaudited consolidated financial statements and accompanying notes for the third quarter and first nine months of 2012 as well as the analysis and notes to the audited consolidated financial statements appearing in the 2011 Annual Report.
 In this management's report, "Richelieu" or the "Company" designate, as the case may be, Richelieu Hardware Ltd. and its subsidiaries and divisions or one of its subsidiaries or divisions.
-Supplementary information, including certificates for the interim period ended February 29, 2012 signed by the Company's President and Chief Executive Officer and Vice-President and Chief Financial Officer, is available on the website of the System for Electronic Document Analysis and Retrieval ("SEDAR") at www.sedar.com.
+Supplementary information, including certificates for the interim period ended August 31, 2012 signed by the Company's President and Chief Executive Officer and Vice-President and Chief Financial Officer, is available on the website of the System for Electronic Document Analysis and Retrieval ("SEDAR") at www.sedar.com.

-The information contained in this management's report accounts for any major event occurring prior to March 29, 2012, on which date the unaudited consolidated financial statements and interim management's report were approved by the Company's Board of Directors.
+The information contained in this management's report accounts for any major event occurring prior to October 4, 2012, on which date the unaudited consolidated financial statements and interim management's report were approved by the Company's Board of Directors.
 Unless otherwise indicated, the financial information presented below, including tabular amounts, is expressed in Canadian dollars and prepared in accordance with International Financial Reporting Standards ("IFRS"), which since December 1, 2011 represent the Canadian generally accepted accounting principles ("GAAP") applicable to the Company.
-Notes 2 and 12 accompanying the interim consolidated financial statements for the quarter ended February 29, 2012 explain the extent to which the transition to IFRS had an impact on the Company's financial position, operating results and cash flows.
-The consolidated financial statements for the first quarter ended February 29, 2012 have not been audited or reviewed by the Company's auditors.
+Notes 2 and 12 accompanying the interim consolidated financial statements for the quarter ended August 31, 2012 explain the extent to which the transition to IFRS had an impact on the Company's financial position, operating results and cash flows.
+The consolidated financial statements for the third guarter and first nine months ended August 31, 2012 have not been audited or reviewed by the Company's auditors.

 Richelieu uses earnings before income taxes, interest and amortization ("EBITDA") because this measure enables management to assess the Company's operational performance.
 This measure is a widely accepted financial indicator of a company's ability to service and incur debt.
-However, EBITDA should not be considered by an investor as an alternative to operating income or the net earnings attributable to shareholders of the Company, an indicator of financial performance or cash flows, or as a measure of liquidity.
+However, EBITDA should not be considered by an investor as an alternative to operating income or the net earnings attributable to shareholders of the Company, as an indicator of financial performance or cash flows, or as a measure of liquidity.
 Because EBITDA is not a standardized measurement as prescribed by IFRS, it may not be comparable to the EBITDA of other companies.

-Richelieu also uses cash flows from continuing operations and cash flows from continuing operations per share.
-Cash flows from continuing operations are based on the net earnings plus amortization of property, plant and equipment and intangible assets, deferred tax expense (or recovery), non-controlling interests and share-based compensation expense.
+Richelieu also uses cash flows from operating activities and cash flows from operating activities per share.
+Cash flows from operating activities are based on net earnings plus amortization of property, plant and equipment and intangible assets, deferred tax expense (or recovery), non-controlling interests and share-based compensation expense.
 These additional measures do not account for net change in non-cash working capital items to exclude seasonality effects and are used by management in its assessments of cash flows from long-term operations.